Non-resident Indians (NRI) who live overseas may want to send back their earnings to their families or make investments in India.

 However, the deposits made must be held in one of the foreign currencies recommended by the Reserve Bank of India in that particular account.

-These currencies include US Dollars (USD), Singapore Dollar (SGD), Hong Kong Dollar (HKD), Canadian Dollar (CAD), Australian Dollar (AUD), Great British Pound (GBP), Swiss Franc (CHF), Euro (EUR) and Japanese Yen (JPY).
+These currencies include US Dollars (USD), Singapore Dollars (SGD), Hong Kong Dollars (HKD), Canadian Dollars (CAD), Australian Dollars (AUD), Great British Pound (GBP), Swiss Franc (CHF), Euro (EUR) and Japanese Yen (JPY).

 Opening an NRI Account